-Credit: 0.5 (Fee Required)
+Credit: 0.5 (Fee Required) Prerequisite(s): EDUC 354

 This course is taken in the first block of the Education program.
 The student is assigned to a classroom and given the opportunity to work with children, perform various classroom duties, and teach assigned classes.